isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2014-09-09-post-Review of the diminished impact of the Pioneer Generation Package for low‑income elderly pensioners.md

 description: ""
 image: ""
 ---
+##### Oral Reply to Parliamentary Question on the review of the diminished impact of the Pioneer Generation Package for low-income elderly pensioners

 **Parliamentary Sitting: 9 September 2014**

 Mr Seah Kian Peng: To ask the Prime Minister whether a review of the diminished impact of the Pioneer Generation Package for low-income elderly pensioners is being undertaken.